oracle/truffleruby/README.md

 ## Current Status

 TruffleRuby is progressing fast but is currently probably not ready for you to try running your full Ruby application on.

-TruffleRuby is ready for experimentation and curious end-users to try on their gems and smaller applications.
+However it is ready for experimentation and curious end-users to try on their gems and smaller applications.

+TruffleRuby runs Rails, and passes the majority of the Rails test suite.
+But it is missing support for Nokogiri and ActiveRecord database drivers which makes it not practical to run real Rails applications at the moment.

+You will find that many C extensions will not work without modification.

 ## Contact